 Home Pottery Studio Set Up Guide

 A Studio is vital for every Potter, but how do you set one up?
 What are the things that a Studio should have?
-How do you Organize your Equipment and optimize it for a seamless workflow?
+How do you organize your Equipment and optimize it for a seamless workflow?

 If you’re unsure about the answers to these questions, don’t worry.
 This step-by-step guide will walk you through everything you need to do to set up your Pottery Studio.